includeJS/includeJS/src/notes/how-to-prepare-for-aws-solutions-architect-associate-certificate.md

 ### Would I change anything if I had to start it all over again?

 No, I don't think so.
-Do more labs and practical work, make sure that the knowledge sticks more, but the rest was great.
+Do more labs and practical work (the [Cantril labs](https://github.com/acantril/learn-cantrill-io-labs) are excellent with very clear walk throughs), and make sure that the knowledge sticks more, but the rest was great.
 Booking the exam early on puts that extra bit of motivation to get things done.